jparrill/telcrap/README.md

 - **Fedora:** ``` yum install -y ImageMagick```

-And now for your virtualenv (yeah, use virtualenv!):
+And now for your virtualenv (yeah, use a virtualenv!):

 ```
-pip install wand
+pip install -r requirements.txt
 ```

 ## Folders
-- **dest:** Just download here your raw invoices from the website
+- **source:** Just download here your raw invoices from the website
-- **source:** Here will be generated your mixes
+- **final.pdf:** The resultant pdf with all invoices concatenated
+- **tmp:** during the execution this folder will be created to operate with temporary files, but will be erased at the end of the execution

 ## Execution
 Now execute the script: